 “We thought we were making a children’s movie…but it’s maybe a little too intense for young kids,” says Gere of the tearjerker.
 “Dealing with very big subjects and very adult stuff.”

 This Richard Gere dog film was made possible because of Hachi’s true, impeccable story.
-Without speaking to Gere in such a powerful way, Hachi’s message may have never been told in movie-form.
+Without speaking to Gere in such a powerful way, our Hachi film may never have been launched.